 Other names: C. difficile, Clostridium difficile, Glutamate dehydrogenase test GDH Clostridioides difficile, C. difficile toxin test, C. difficile culture, antibiotic-associated pseudomembranous colitis, C. difficile toxin, PCR

 What is it used for?

 C. diff testing is most often used to find out if C. diff is causing diarrhea.
 But diarrhea can have many causes, so the test may be used with tests for parasites and other bacteria that also cause diarrhea.

 Why do I need C. diff testing?

-- Watery diarrhea three or more times a day, lasting for more than four days
+- Watery diarrhea three or more times a day with no other known cause

 - Loss of appetite